EPS FOUNDATION 80mm (1 BOARD) 0.038W

 What adhesive bonds Atlas Fundament 80 mm to a foundation wall?

-A specialist polyurethane adhesive such as Ceresit CT84 XPS Foam is the standard route — it cures fast in cool, damp UK ground-level conditions and bonds reliably to closed-cell board surfaces.
+A specialist polyurethane XPS foam adhesive is the standard route, as it cures fast in cool, damp UK ground-level conditions and bonds reliably to closed-cell board surfaces.
 Apply in continuous beads around the perimeter plus a central bead, brush dust from the rebated edge before placement, and press firmly to spread the foam across the full bonding face.

 Does 80 mm need mechanical fixings above grade?

-Above ground level on plinth zones, yes — the 80 mm board's face area catches enough wind uplift that mechanical fixings are standard practice.
+Above ground level on plinth zones, yes, as the 80 mm board's face area catches enough wind uplift that mechanical fixings are standard practice.
 Typical layouts run 6 plugs per m² across the field and 8 plugs per m² on exposed corners and edges.
 Below ground level, backfill provides permanent mechanical restraint and the polyurethane foam adhesive alone is typically sufficient.

 Can I use 80 mm Atlas Fundament on a facade above DPC?